steve9000gi/create_code_matrices/README.md

 </tr>
 </table>

 where "from" and "to" are codes, and "value" is the number of edges in the originating set of SSMs that go from "from" to "to."
+In each 3col file output there is a row for each element in its corresponding CM.

 Usage:
 * CMs_to_3cols.py cm_dir output_dir